 I know.
 I KNOW.
 I KNOW.
 Where do these people come from?!
 How are they allowed to function in society?!
 They should be separated from the rest of us and placed together in some sort of camp…Eeek.
 I’m going to stop there.

 I’m not really sure how the “polite conversation” that I referred to would have went.
 I’m guessing something like this: “Hi.
 I live above you.
 Nice to meet you.
 Not.
 This note is ridiculous.
 You’re ridiculous.
 I do not accept this.
 Good day!”

 I haven’t had any contact with this person other than once seeing her go down the stairs into her apartment as I checked my mailbox.
-From what I remember, she’s blonde with an average height and build.
-I could take her.
-I thought she was around my age, but now I think she must be 10.
-I’ve seen, who I assume is, a boyfriend visit her a few times, but I haven’t seen him lately.
-She was probably dumped.
-HAHAHAHAHAHAHAHAHAHAHA.
+From what I remember, based on appearances, I could take her.

 Let’s recall the details of the situation:

 There is no time more appropriate for vacuuming dirty floors than 2:30pm on a Friday.

 I don’t know that she’s a student.

 I don’t care if or when she studies.
 I can vacuum my apartment at any time during the day for two minutes.